matthewglover/base_project/README.md

 * Remove git, run: `rm -rf .git`

-* Update reference to `BaseProject` to new project name via project wide find and replace
+* Update reference to `BaseProject` and `base_project' to new project name via project wide find and replace

 * Create config/database.yml (see gist for format)

+* To include bootstrap.css, add the include `@import "bootstrap";` to the top of a css file (e.g. custom.css.scss)

 * Run `bundle install --binstubs .bundle/bin`

 * Run `rbenv rehash` (to update the binstubs)

 * Run `db:create:all`

+* Replace this README.md